modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-1.md

 Section 1.1.
 Mathematics and science in ancient Greece.

-We consider early Greek contributions to mathematics and science, in particular some works made by $Archimedes of Syracuse^1$.
+We consider early Greek contributions to mathematics and science, in particular some works made by $Archimedes$ $of$ $Syracuse^1$.
 We present two possibilities for interpreting and teaching mathematics by following dictatorial and democratic approaches.
-We describe an example of these approaches in connection with the obtention of the equation of the circumference by applying the theorem by Pythagoras of Samos2.
+We describe an example of these approaches in connection with the obtention of the equation of the circumference by applying the theorem by $Pythagoras$ $of$ $Samos^2$.

 Section 1.2.
 Conceptualizations of spaces and quantum statistics.

 We explain two ancient Greek conceptualizations concerning dictatorial or democratic approaches for building circular spaces in family life and community and for using the concept of circularity in the definition of astronomical spaces.

 The same two conceptualizations of space are applied in a different context: the notion of quantum statistics in Physics.
 Elementary particles are classified as belonging to different families: fermions like electrons obey the exclusion principle according to a sort of dictatorial conceptualization and bosons like photons show condensation according to a sort of democratic conceptualization.
-We consider Nobel Lectures by Wolfgang Pauli3 (1945 Prize) and Max Born4 (1954 Prize), awarded for their contributions to the development of quantum statistics.
+We consider Nobel Lectures by $Wolfgang$ $Pauli^3$ (1945 Prize) and $Max$ $Born^4$ (1954 Prize), awarded for their contributions to the development of quantum statistics.

 Section 1.3.
 Context learning for conceptualizing cognitive spaces.

-We apply the procedure *Context learning for conceptualizing cognitive spaces* to the description of the solution proposed by Archimedes to the problem of the golden crown asked by King Hiero of Syracuse5.
+We apply the procedure *Context learning for conceptualizing cognitive spaces* to the description of the solution proposed by Archimedes to the problem of the golden crown asked by $King$ $Hiero$ $of$ $Syracuse^5$.
 Context learning requires three steps: exploring problematic situations, analyzing leading questions, and performing learning and evaluation activities.

 ## **1.1.
 Mathematics and science in ancient Greece.**

-According to John D. Bernal6 (1954): *“modern science comes directly from Greeks science; they provided a scheme, a method and a language”.* Some of the most significative protagonists are indicated in Figure 1.1 and relevant contributions to mathematics, astronomy and physics are described in Table 1.1 (all dates are BC).
+According to $John$ $D.$ $Bernal^6$ (1954): *“modern science comes directly from Greeks science; they provided a scheme, a method and a language”.* Some of the most significative protagonists are indicated in Figure 1.1 and relevant contributions to mathematics, astronomy and physics are described in Table 1.1 (all dates are BC).

 <table width="100%">
 <tbody>